 Yamaha YDP-184 Specifications

-The design of YDP 184 presents a fresh and elegant looking.
+The design of YDP 184 presents a fresh and elegant look.
 It comes with a custom dark rosewood finish.

 The three pedals look and feel like an acoustic grand piano with half-damper control.

 - pitch bend up and pitch bend down